netesf13d/jedha-projects/1-04-AT&T_Spam_Detector/README.md

 - build a simple and easily interpretable model (here a linear regression), and assess its performance;
 - try to improve it.

-The dataset originally comes from a Kaggle competition organized by Walmart.
-The original version can be found [here](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data).
-The dataset used in this project is the same, without the stores information nor the features labeled `MarkDown*`.
+The dataset can be found [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).

 ## Structure of the project